Oxford County

 Bower Hill Windfarm

 Prowind Canada Inc. plans to submit a project proposal as part of the IESO 2025 call for proposals for the Bower Hill wind farm — a project to supply the region with clean, reliable electricity.
-The location is strategically located on Highway 401 near existing Hydro-One circuits.
+The location is strategically located close to Highway 401 near existing Hydro-One circuits.
 Six modern wind turbines with a total output of 36 MW are planned — enough to supply thousands of households annually.
 The project focuses on close cooperation with residents, landowners, First Nations and local decision makers to ensure transparent, responsible implementation in line with regional values.

 Contact now